 Dear Mystic Friends (new and returning!),

-We look forward to seeing you and we see this gathering as a way to develop our intention to look deeply at the interbeing nature of all and being engaged in the world with an open heart.
+We look forward to seeing you and we see this gathering as a way to develop our intention to look deeply at the interbeing nature of all and how we develop mystic practice as a foundation for being engaged in the world.

 Together we will look deeply at the path of mystic which includes unconditional love for all beings.
 With this awareness, we will find the resources and resilience to emerge from what divides us.
 How do we create connection rather than division and cultivate love instead of fear?

-Please Note: All are welcome to attend these Saturdays, (both new and returning Mystics), but due to Covid, we are limited in the number of people who can attend to allow for social distancing.
-Preregistration is required by e-mailing John at: firstname.lastname@example.org.
-After preregistering, you will receive a response notifying you whether there is space for you to attend that particular Saturday or not.
+Please Note: All are welcome to attend these Saturdays, (both new and returning Mystics), but pre-registration is required by e-mailing John at: email@example.com.
+After pre-registering, you will receive a response notifying you whether there is space for you to attend that particular Saturday or not.